Dramatic storm photo wins Mirabaud Yacht Racing Image award

 The top 20 best photos from world's best sailing photographers

-Winner – WINNER: Loris von Siebenthal.
-A D35 catamaran battles an incoming storm during the Bol d'Or Mirabuad on Lake Geneva in June.
+Winner – Loris von Siebenthal.
+A D35 catamaran battles an incoming storm during the Bol d'Or Mirabaud on Lake Geneva in June.

 The top 20 best photos from world's best sailing photographers